DistributedObjectProtocol/dop/README.md

 **Distributed Object Protocol** is a thin layer on top of your data network that helps you communicate server and clients (nodes) using [RPCs](https://en.wikipedia.org/wiki/Remote_procedure_call).
 It is also a pattern that makes easy update, mutate or even sync the state of your App using [Patches](https://github.com/DistributedObjectProtocol/protocol#Patches).

-## Quick example using RPCs with WebSockets
+# Quick example connecting nodes and using RPCs with WebSockets

 ```js
 // Server